RocketLeagueMapmaking/RL-docs/docs/v2/index.md

 ---
-title: Version ???
+title: Custom maps updates
 editLink: false
 ---

 # Rocket League map making v2

-:::tip ???
+As of right now, Psyonix hasn't announced anything about custom maps support.
 It will probably take some time, but when they do you can find a guide here.

+:::tip Documentation
+[Click here](/guide/) to return to the documentation
 :::

 If you have any idea for this website, feel free to [contact us](/menu/contact)